 Mohan S. Gyani.
 Mr. Gyani joined our Board in January 2016.
 Mr. Gyani has been a private investor since 2005 and sits on the Boards of public and private companies.
 From 2000 to 2003, Mr. Gyani served as president and chief executive officer of AT&T Wireless Mobility Services, Inc., a telecommunications company, and as senior advisor to the chairman and chief executive officer through 2004.
-From 1995 to 1999, Mr. Gyani was executive vice president and chief financial officer of AirTouch Communications, Inc., a wireless telephone service provider.
+From 1995 to 1999, Mr. Gyani was Executive Vice President and Chief Financial Officer of AirTouch Communications, Inc., a wireless telephone service provider.
 Upon the acquisition of AirTouch by Vodafone, Mr. Gyani served as executive director on the board of Vodafone AirTouch and as its head of strategy and M&A until July 1999.
 Prior to AirTouch Communications, Mr. Gyani spent 15 years with Pacific Telesis Group, Inc., parent of Pacific Bell, a telecommunications company, where he held various financial and operational positions.
-Mr. Gyani serves as a member of the board of directors of Synchronoss Technologies, Inc. (NASDAQ: SNCR), a provider of cloud, digital, messaging, and Internet of Things (IoT) platforms, products, and solutions.
-Mr. Gyani was formerly a member of the Board of Blackhawk Network Holdings, Inc. (NASDAQ: HAWK), a provider of prepaid payments products; IDEA Cellular, a wireless service provider; MUFG Union Bank, N.A and its financial holding company, MUFG Americas Holdings Corporation; and Mobileum Inc., a provider of roaming services and telco big data analytics solutions to mobile network operators in the United States and internationally.
-From March 2011 to July 2015, Mr. Gyani served as a director of Audience, Inc., a provider of intelligent voice and audio solutions, and as chairman from August 2011 to July 2015; from June 2007 to June 2010, he served on the board of directors of Mobile Telesystems, Inc., a cell phone operator; from March 2002 to August 2013, he served on the board of directors of Keynote Systems, Inc., a mobile and web cloud testing and monitoring company; and from October 2004 to February 2015, he served on the board of directors of Safeway, Inc., a retail food and drug company.
+Mr. Gyani serves as a member of the board of directors and Chair of the Board Compensation Committee of Synchronoss Technologies, Inc. (Nasdaq: SNCR), a provider of cloud, digital, messaging, and Internet of Things (IoT) platforms, products, and solutions, and a member of the board of directors of Airling, a private company that provides an enterprise grade cloud and edge platform for AI and IoT.
+Mr. Gyani was formerly a member of the boards of directors of numerous companies, including Blackhawk Network Holdings, Inc. (Nasdaq: HAWK), a provider of prepaid payments products; IDEA Cellular, a wireless service provider; MUFG Union Bank, N.A and its financial holding company, MUFG Americas Holdings Corporation; and Mobileum Inc., a provider of roaming services and telco big data analytics solutions to mobile network operators in the United States and internationally.
 Mr. Gyani holds a B.A. and an M.B.A. from San Francisco State University.